 1. Persistent Musty or Damp Smell

-A lingering musty odor is often one of the first signs of hidden moisture.
-Even if surfaces appear dry, trapped moisture can create a noticeable smell.
+A lingering musty odor is often one of the first signs of hidden moisture buildup.
+Even when surfaces appear dry, trapped moisture can produce noticeable smells.

 2. Peeling Paint or Bubbling Walls

-Moisture behind walls can cause paint to lose adhesion, leading to bubbling, peeling, or uneven textures.
+Moisture behind walls can cause finishes to lose adhesion, leading to bubbling or peeling paint.
+These changes often appear gradually rather than suddenly.

 3. Discoloration or Water Stains

-Yellow, brown, or dark patches on walls, ceilings, or floors often indicate long-term moisture exposure.
+Yellow, brown, or dark patches on surfaces often indicate prolonged moisture exposure.
+These stains typically form after water has been present for some time.

 4. Soft or Warped Flooring

-If the bathroom floor feels slightly soft, uneven, or warped, it may suggest water has been absorbed beneath the surface.
+If flooring feels soft, uneven, or slightly spongy, it may indicate water absorption beneath the surface.
+This condition often develops slowly.

 5. Mold or Mildew Growth